Solutions—as Individual as You

 The Right Medicine

 Pepperl+Fuchs customers always get the right solution for the unique requirements of their plant, including operating and monitoring systems.
 Industry experts like Stefan Sittel, Business Development Manager at Pepperl+Fuchs, work with the SECs to compile a customized package containing the optimal blend of hardware and software functionality for customers such as pharmaceutical plants.
-"Operating and monitoring systems resemble pharmacies themselves, in that there is no universal remedy for every plant.
+"Operating and monitoring systems resemble pharmacies themselves: there is no universal remedy for every plant.
 Various connections and protocols must be combined with control panels and PCs to meet a wide range of requirements.
 There are also many different types of enclosures, keyboards, mice, and peripherals specially developed for hazardous areas, such as RFID handheld readers," explains Sittel.
 "Depending on the ambient conditions and the customer's request, we can adapt our HMI systems precisely to individual application requirements."

 Many standard mounting options already allow for more flexibility in the application.
 In the Pepperl+Fuchs HMI portfolio, customization is not limited to hardware components.
 "If the customer also has specific mechanical requirements for our configurable HMI systems, we can tailor them individually to their needs," explains Sittel.
 "This is also true for additional software features with the flexible thin client firmware RM Shell 5.
 This significantly increases efficiency in the pharmaceutical industry through customized hardware and software.